 - Quadrant C — Too high socialization and too little individualization creates conformity.

-- Quadrant D — While the match that organizations want to create is high socialization and high individualization for a creative environment.
-This is what it takes to survive in a very competitive environment... having people grow with the organization, but doing the right thing when others want to follow the easy path.
+- Quadrant D — The match that organizations want to create is high socialization and high individualization for a creative environment.
+This is what it takes to survive in a very competitive environment ... having people grow with the organization, but doing the right thing when others want to follow the easy path.

 There are seven characteristics of OD (Newstrom, Davis, 1993):